Modal Verification Patterns for Systems Software: Abstract

 \section{Abstract}

 Although they differ in the functionality they offer, low-level systems exhibit certain patterns of design and utilization of computing resources.
 In this paper we examine how modalities have emerged as a common structure in formal verification of low-level software, and explain how many recent examples naturally share common structure in the relationship between the modalities and software features they are used to reason about.
 We explain how the concept of a \emph{resource context} (a class of system resources to reason about) naturally corresponds to families of modal operators indexed by system data, and how this naturally leads to using modal assertions to describe \emph{resource elements} (data in the relevant context).
-We also describe extensions of this idea to ongoing work in formal verification of filesystems code.